isabella232/mobile-services.pt-BR/help/using/acquisition-main/c-marketing-links-builder/acquisition-link-manual.md

 Quando as seguintes condições são cumpridas:

-* `{mobile-services-app-hash}` corresponde ao identificador de aplicativo no `acquisition:appid ` arquivo de configuração.
+* `{mobile-services-app-hash}` corresponde ao identificador do aplicativo no arquivo de configuração `acquisition:appid ` .

    You can locate `{mobile-services-app-hash}` in the Manage App Settings page under Acquisition SDK Options in the Tracking ID field.